jtroya/Decoroso-Crespo-VR-Plugin-For-Unity/README.md

 - Import the custom package (Assets / Import Package / Custom Package...).
 - Select all the options to import.

->To get an idea how to install this plugin, please watch this video.
+>To get an idea how to install this plugin, please [watch this video](https://youtu.be/P7qOyK_sw1g).

 [![Install VRPlugin](http://img.youtube.com/vi/P7qOyK_sw1g/0.jpg)](https://youtu.be/P7qOyK_sw1g)

+### Credits
+Some parts of this project is built with other components.
+- To use the XBox gamepad, this project uses the [Unity-XboxCtrlrInput](https://github.com/JISyed/Unity-XboxCtrlrInput/).
+- To use the Mouse 3D, this project uses the [SpaceNavigator](https://github.com/PatHightree/SpaceNavigator) driver for Unity 3D.